Some links in this post may be affiliate links

 Withhold fertilizer during the cold season as growth is reduced at this time and excess fertilizer can lead to fertilizer burn.

-Hibiscus rosa-sinensis (Chinese Hibiscus) can be propagated from stem-tip cuttings during the growing season (late spring or early summer).
+Hibiscus rosa-sinensis (Chinese Hibiscus) can be propagated during the growing season (spring and summer) from stem cuttings, by air layering or from seeds.

-Chinese Hibiscus Plant (Hibiscus rosa-sinensis) problems are leaf drop, yellowing and curling leaves, flowerbud drop, lack of blooms, pests and diseases among others.
+Chinese Hibiscus Plant (Hibiscus rosa-sinensis) problems are lack of blooms, flowerbud drop, yellowing and dropping leaves, plant dying, curling leaves, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

-Common pests in Chinese Hibiscus are aphids and spider mites which attack the new growth from where they suck the plant sap.
+Common pests in Hibiscus rosa-sinensis are aphids and spider mites which attack the new growth from where they suck the plant sap.
 This causes the plant to become dehydrated and results in wilting.

 Regularly inspect the plant underneath the leaves and in the growing tips for these pests and take timely control measures.
 You may treat it with neem oil or insecticidal soap.
 Make sure to follow the manufacturer's recommendations.